Mary Lambert

 Mary Lambert Family

-Mary Lambert is the daughter of Martha Kelly and Jordan Bennett Lambert III.
-She has a younger sister, Blanche Lincoln, who served as a United States Senator from Arkansas.
-The family background in Arkansas and connections to public life have been part of Lambert’s personal history and public profile.
+Mary Lambert is the daughter of Martha Kelly and Jordan Bennett Lambert III, a rice and cotton farmer based in Helena, Arkansas.
+Her younger sister is Blanche Lincoln, the former United States Senator from Arkansas.

 Personal Life